JamesIves/amp-validator-slack-bot/README.md

 ## Chartbeat Integration :chart:
-> The following steps are optional.
+> The following steps are optional and only apply if your using Chartbeat.

-If you use Chartbeat you can validate pages that are returned from their API endpoints, this can be especially useful for publications which publish a high volume of content.
+If you use [Chartbeat](https://chartbeat.com/) you can validate pages that are returned from their API endpoints, this can be especially useful for publications which publish a high volume of content.
 In order for this to work you must provide a valid endpoint found within your [Chartbeat API settings](http://support.chartbeat.com/docs/api.html).

 The bot is also capable of automatically validating against this endpoint at intervals.
 For instance you can give it an interval value of `60`, and a channel name of `#editors`, which would mean that every hour it would automatically validate the pages returned from Chartbeat, and if an error was found it would publish them to that channel.